-Jessica is experienced with a broad range of civil litigation, with a focus on ERISA litigation and employment defense.
-She defends employers, benefit plans, third-party administrators, fiduciaries, and individuals in both single-plaintiff lawsuits and class actions.
-She has appeared before state and federal district and appellate courts, the American Arbitration Association, and various state and federal agencies including the Department of Labor, Equal Employment Opportunity Commission, Minnesota Department of Employment and Economic Development and state and local fair employment practices agencies.
-She has also first-chaired jury trials as a visiting attorney with the Minneapolis City Attorney’s Office.
+Jessica has appeared before state and federal district and appellate courts, the American Arbitration Association, and various state and federal agencies including the Department of Labor, Equal Employment Opportunity Commission, Minnesota Department of Employment and Economic Development and state and local fair employment practices agencies.
+She has also first-chaired jury trials and arbitrations.

-Jessica also counsels her clients on various aspects of employment law, including risk management, employee discipline and terminations, noncompetition agreements, regulatory compliance, wage-and-hour issues, medical leaves, disability accommodations, and anti-discrimination laws..
+In addition to litigation, Jessica is a trusted advisor to her clients, providing counsel on various aspects of employment law, including risk management, employee discipline and terminations, noncompetition agreements, regulatory compliance, wage-and-hour issues, medical leaves, disability accommodations, and anti-discrimination laws.

 Prior to joining the firm, Jessica practiced in the litigation department at one of the largest law firms in Minnesota and also spent two years as a law clerk in the chambers of the Honorable James M. Rosenbaum, then Chief Judge of the U.S. District Court for the District of Minnesota.
 She dedicates a portion of her practice to pro bono work and is active in volunteer work.